 Aim and objectives

-- Develop a new “secondary circular food chain”, with new processes and growth media for tank cultivated seaweed.
+- Develop a new circular food production chain in which growth conditions and media for tank cultivated seaweed is optimized to elevate its protein content.

-- Use and develop scalable techniques to concentrate seaweed protein to create tasty, safe protein ingredients with high nutrition value.
+- Use and develop scalable techniques to concentrate the seaweed protein into tasty and safe protein ingredients with high nutritional value.

 How do we work to fulfil our aims and objectives?